Copyright © 2002 jsd

 Saying that energy cannot be a “thing” is beyond pedantry – it’s just plain wrong.

 Chief among the properties that we ascribe to energy per se is the local conservation law.
 That is: Energy cannot be created or destroyed.
 Any decrease in the amount of energy in a given region must be balanced by a simultaneous increase in the amount of energy in an adjacent region.
 (For details on this, see section 3.3 and reference 1.)

 Saying that energy isn’t “real” is like saying that waves don’t really exist, or like saying that rope doesn’t really exist.

-What’s more interesting is that the electric field vector is not even the best available representation of the field!
+What’s more interesting is that the thing the field lines are trying to represent, namely electric field vector, is itself a model, and it is not best available representation of the underlying physics!
 The E-vector is notoriously not relativistically covariant.
 It is not even part of any useful 4-vector.

 The clever way to represent the electromagnetic field is as a bivector.
 This bivector is relativistically covariant, which means that if you draw a picture of it, everybody (in every reference frame) agrees that is the right picture.
 This is in dramatic contrast to electric field lines, which different observers would draw differently.

-Almost all the usual objections to “field lines” can be removed by drawing the bivector instead.
+Almost all the usual objections to “field lines” can be removed if you build a model of the electromagnetic field bivector (rather than the electric and/or magnetic field vectors).
 Yeah, I know drawing bivector fields is harder than drawing lines, but it’s not impossible.
-A number of good examples can be found in reference 2.
-Some more modest examples can be found in reference 3 and reference 4.
+A number of good examples can be found in reference 3.
+Some more modest examples can be found in reference 4 and reference 5.